Panda Garra (Garra Flavatra) Species Profile & Care Guide

 |KH||2 - 8|

-Origins of the Panda Garra
+Natural Habitat of the Panda Garra

 The Panda Garra is endemic to the Arakan and Rakhine Yoma mountain range in Rakhine state, western Myanmar in Southeast Asia.
 They inhabit very shallow, slow-flowing, low-forest, evident, oxygen-rich, streams, small pools and rivers over substrates of mixed sand, gravel, pebbles and rocks.